jtluoto/dokku-poc/README.md

 ## Deploying by pushing to Dokku
 The deployment can be also triggered by pushing new commits to Dokku.

-1. Uncommnet the dokku_users block in dokku-server-and-app.yml
+1. Uncommnet the dokku_users block in dokku-server-and-app.yml.

 1. Add the public key to the path indicated by the path in the dokku_users block.
 This key will be used for git operations when pushing commits to Dokku.
 This can be the same key you use for SSHing the server.

+1. Rerun the Ansible playbook.

 1. Clone the Heroku Ruby On Rails getting started on your local workstation:
    ```
    git clone https://github.com/heroku/ruby-getting-started